-2. MTO - Drivers Handbook under Sharing the road with cyclists states that cyclists "travelling at a lower speed than other traffic are expected to ride about one metre from the curb or parked cars, or as close as practical to the right-hand edge of the road when there is no curb".
+2. MTO's - Drivers Handbook under Sharing the road with cyclists it is stated that cyclists "travelling at a lower speed than other traffic are expected to ride about one metre from the curb or parked cars, or as close as practical to the right-hand edge of the road when there is no curb".
 This misrepresents the Slow Vehicles law Section 147 for the same reason as in 1. above.
 "Any vehicle travelling upon a roadway at less than the normal speed of traffic at that time and place shall, where practicable, be driven in the right-hand lane then available for traffic OR as close as practicable to the right hand curb or edge of the roadway".
 (OR capitalized for emphasis).